Alpine-ISE/design-documents/architecture-decision-records/edge-config-management/MaintenanceWindows.md

   - ./close-reconciliation-window-patch.yaml
 ```

-the full solution can be found in this sample repository: [ Sample 1 - GitOps repository that enables reconciliation windows](https://github.com/MahrRah/flux-reconciliation-windows-sample/tree/main/Sample1)
+The full solution can be found in this sample repository: [ Sample 1 - GitOps repository that enables reconciliation windows](https://github.com/MahrRah/flux-reconciliation-windows-sample/tree/main/Sample1)

 ### Real-time and Maintenance window changes

-This solution can be taken even one step further.
-In scenarios when multiple configuration types are required, the GitOps repository has to be refactored.
+This solution can be taken even one step further for scenarios where multiple configuration types are required.
 A consequence of using the Flux suspension feature to manage the reconciliation windows is, that the granularity of control ends at what resources get managed by one `kustomization`.
 So as a result, in a case where a cluster needs real-time changes, as well as changes that get applied during a reconciliation window, the resources now need to be managed by two `kustomization` resources.
+Hence refactoring the GitOps repository in such that each resource is either managed by one or the other `kustomization` resources, in adition to the above approach for one of the `kustomization` resources would enable having different configuration types.
 There are multiple ways how this can be achieved.
 One of them is to split each application into two sub-version, to separate the resources which can be changed in real-time vs during a maintenance window.
 A sample repo for this can be found here: [Sample 2 -  GitOps repository to support both real-time and reconciliation window changes](https://github.com/MahrRah/flux-reconciliation-windows-sample/tree/main/Sample2)